Understanding Film

 • Write logical and coherent analytic arguments based on film analysis and appropriate research

-• Use relevant technologies and research skills to complete assessments
+• Use relevant technologies, research, writing and analytic skills to complete assessments